arencloud/invaders/README.md

 ## Audio
 - Linux needs ALSA dev libs.
 The build script probes `alsa` via `pkg-config` and emits a friendly warning; install `libasound2-dev` (or equivalent) for sound.
 - If ALSA is not available, build/run without sound (`--no-default-features`) or just mute (`--mute`).
 - The `sound/` folder (explode/lose/move/pew/startup/win WAVs) ships with release artifacts.
+These sounds were AI-generated using the author's voice as a source.

 ## Development
 - Format: `cargo fmt --all -- --check`